Recipe for Cavatini - Pizza Over Noodles

 Pizza Huts that host weekday All-You-Can-Eat Pizza Buffets include some Rotini with meat sauce, but it is not the Cavatini of old.
 Other stores in the chain serve a Pizza Hut Cavatini that is baked in a pan and mentioned at the tend of this Hub.

 Some folks began calling the dish "Cavatelli" as well, adding to the confusion about the dish, because Cavatelli is a type of noodle stuffed with any of a variety of fillings.

 Pastas Historically Used in CavatiniClick thumbnail to view full-size

 What Was the First Bowl of Cavatini Like?

-CopyKat recipes on the Internet are those for the later, casserole-style meal, so I suspect that the original dish did not last long on most Pizza Hut restaurant menus.
+Popular CopyKat recipes on the Internet are those for the later, casserole-style meal, so I suspect that the original dish did not last long on most Pizza Hut restaurant menus.
 Patrons still look for it, though.